bartongroup/ProteoFAV/CONTRIBUTING.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
+Every
-Every little bit helps, and credit will always be given.

-You can contribute in many ways:
+    little bit helps, and credit will always be given.
+You can contribute in many ways.

 Types of Contributions
 ----------------------

-Please check GitHub issue tracker for bugs.
+Please check GitHub issue tracker for:

+- bugs
+- features
+- enhacements

 Style
 -----

 Wrap line over 99 (79 if possible).
-Lines with more than 79 characters are harder to read in ipython and command line.
+Lines with more than 79 characters are harder to read in the command line.
 Else, we try to keep the pep8 standards.
 Private functions start with an underline.
-At this time we are not using \_\_ALL\_\_.

 Naming Conventions
 ------------------